cassi10/ibcarr/README.md

 - [ ] Add labels to todo's.
 - [ ] Add `Forgot Password` feature on auth form.
 - [ ] Make tasks draggable.
+- [ ] Fix that annoying flashing when adding a title to a todo.

 ### Games